mozilla/open-leadership-training-series/_articles/get-your-project-online/the-github-interface-and-markdown.md

 3.4.
 Hooray!
 You did it! 👏🏽✨🎉 Your first commit!

-4. Now that you’ve added your first file, go ahead and add another-- put your project Roadmap, which you created in Section 2, up on GitHub as well, using Markdown to format it, as in the previous step.
+4.Now that you’ve added your first file, go ahead and add another-- put your project Roadmap, which you created in Section 2, up on GitHub as well, using Markdown to format it, as in the previous step.
 Do the same with your Code Of Conduct and CONTRIBUTING files.
 Now your project is on the web and ready for collaboration!